What is Data Type?

 - unsigned long integer

-The term "void"
+The term void

-.
+refers to something that has no value.
 The void data type represents a valueless entity.
-The void data type is used for functions that do not return
+The void data type is used for functions that do not return a value.

 OUTPUT OF THE PROGRAM